 We will be pleased to meet with you and to learn about your prospective technology, product or service.
-Please contact: Stephen Cole, Director, Natural Resources & Sustainable Communities, or Michael Finnegan, Senior Vice President, Lending, by email, or call us at 207-882-7552.
+Contact: Stephen Cole, Director, Natural Resources & Sustainable Communities, or Michael Finnegan, Senior Vice President, Lending, by email, or call us at 207-882-7552.

 Agriculture Loans from funds can be used for working capital or capital needs such as equipment, buildings, production or value-added enterprises.
 CEI farm loans offer fixed interest rates and repayment schedules to match cash flow.
 CEI can direct farmers to business development services that can help develop a business plan and financial statements, which is required if a farmer applies for a loan.